Students learn about the genres of myths, folktales, and fairy tales through participation in a variety of online activities.

 - About Storytelling Print the page before hand or have small groups read the page together online, writing down four main points about folktales.
 Invite groups to share information with the class.

-- Listen & Watch Download Flash ahead of class time if you don't already have it.
-Then invite small groups to view "How Monkey Stole the Drum" and record the story's folktale features.
+- Listen and Watch Invite small groups to view "How Monkey Stole the Drum" and record the story's folktale features.
 Revisit the Folktale Writing Workshop and listen again to Rafe Martin and Alma Flor Ada reading their folktales as well.

 - Becoming a Storyteller Invite students to choose an established folktale upon which they will base their oral tale.
 Suggest that students plot the following parts when constructing their outlines: Story Beginning, Story Problem, Story Middle, Solution, Story Ending.
 Have students fill these in using the established folktale.
 Then suggest that students use the outline as a framework for constructing an original tale.